0manthan/HTML_Converter/README.md

 # XML and JSON to HTML Converter

 ## Project Description
-This project provides a modular Python application that converts XML and JSON files into HTML format.
-The tool is divided into two packages:
+This project provides a Python-based application to convert XML and JSON files into HTML format.
+It offers an interactive menu-driven interface for users to choose between XML and JSON conversion.
+The output files are saved in a specified directory, maintaining proper HTML structure.

-1. **xmltohtml**: Handles XML to HTML conversion.
-2. **jsontohtml**: Handles JSON to HTML conversion.

-The application is structured for clarity, scalability, and ease of use, making it ideal for educational purposes, prototyping, or real-world use cases involving data visualization.

 ---

-## Project Phases

-### Phase 1: Initial Design
-- Define the classes for converting XML and JSON to HTML.
-- Establish proper error handling and modularity.

-### Phase 2: Package Creation
-- Split functionality into the `xmltohtml` and `jsontohtml` packages.

-### Phase 3: Testing and Validation
-- Test the application with sample XML and JSON files.
-- Validate the output HTML structure.

-### Phase 4: Deployment
-- Prepare the repository for GitHub with appropriate documentation.

----
+##colaborators
+1.Manthan Ashok Rajurkar
+2.Niranjan Mahendra Rasal
+3.Prachi Satish Nawale
+4.Samruddhi Milind Sanawane

 ## Requirements